Intermittent Fasting: A Formula for Health

 This milestone is worthy of a celebration — and is picnic-worthy!

 Have you ever wondered why most raw food retreats are in sunny, tropical locations?
 Or why we crave a bowl of hot oatmeal on a brisk morning instead of fresh fruit?
-When it is wintry outside, our bodies gravitate toward foods that are…
+When it is wintry outside, our bodies gravitate toward foods that are naturally warming.
+In Traditional Chinese Medicine (TCM), warming foods are…

 The New Year can be a time of fresh beginnings for dietary changes and is a great place to start, but just how do you start eating healthy?